What is a life insurance premium?

 Due to the guaranteed pay out associated with life assurance, these policies generally carry a higher monthly premium.

-With regards to life assurance, whole of life policies tend to offer lower premiums than over 50s plans.
 This is because over 50s plans offer guaranteed acceptance without the need for any medical information.

 Length of cover